-The Council of Family Service Agencies has joined in partnership with the University of Connecticut Department of Public Policy and eleven other Connecticut public and nonprofit sector associations as a Partner Organization of the Public Service Executive Leadership Collaborative.
+The Connecticut Council of Family Service Agencies in partnership with the University of Connecticut Department of Public Policy and eleven other Connecticut public and nonprofit sector associations as a Partner Organization of the Public Service Executive Leadership Collaborative.

 The goal of the Collaborative is to:

 · Provide high-quality, low-cost training and professional development for Connecticut’s public and nonprofit sector professionals.

 · Reduce training costs for the public and nonprofit sector associations, and